Nike Baseball Camp Westmont College

 Hardesty earned his B.A. from Westmont College in Political Science in 2006.
 After graduation, Steven preceded to earn his M.S.S. degree in Sports Studies emphasis in Strength and Conditioning from the United States Sports Academy in 2009.
 In 2012 he completed his M.S. in Physical Education from Azusa Pacific University.
 As well, Hardesty earned NSCA-Certified Strength and Conditioning Specialist certification in 2010 and remains current and directs the Pirates baseball strength and conditioning program.

-This camp is open to all levels of player.
+Development of physical and mental game fundamentals from professional instructors - teaching the game inside and out.
 Groups will be designated as High School (High Potential) or General Skills (ages 9-12) and is intended to give the player all the skills necessary to improve and take their game to the next level.
 High School players will experience College Level workouts and received an entire college level training experience.Show Less See More Camp Details

 Camp concludes on Wednesday at 12:30 p.m.
 There will be a brief awards ceremony prior to checkout.